Fractals for Kernelization Lower Bounds: Conclusion

 \section{Conclusion}

-We start with briefly sketching how our technique can be adapted such that it also applies to the vertex deletion (instead of edge deletion) versions of the considered problems.
+We start with briefly sketching how our technique can be adapt\-ed such that it also applies to the vertex deletion (instead of edge deletion) versions of the considered problems.
 Afterwards, we discuss future challenges and open problems.